Note: 1–2 lectures, can safely be skipped, §1.6 in [EP], §2.6 in [BD]

 Is there an easier way to check for the existence of \(F\text{,}\) other than failing in trying to find it?
 Turns out there is.
 Suppose \(M = F_x\) and \(N = F_y\text{.}\) Then as long as the second derivatives are continuous,

-The theorem doesn’t give us a global \(F\) defined everywhere.
+The theorem doesn’t give us a global \(F\) defined everywhere in the plane.
 In general, we can only find the potential locally, near some initial point.
 By this time, we have come to expect this from differential equations.

 Differentiating in \(y\) and setting to \(N\text{,}\) we find